amballa/Lambda-Project/index.md

-### Limitations of the Analysis
+## Limitations of the Analysis

 From the two-variable linear regression model, we can see that there is _indeed_ a correlation between the number of reported UFO sightings and the adjusted revenue of science-fiction movies in the US from 1960 to 2013.
-However, **correlation does NOT mean causation**.
-We cannot attribute the rise of sightings exclusively to the growing popularity of the film genre or the population changes of the time as this analysis is narrow in scope.
-Some limitations to consider include:
+However, **correlation means assoication, NOT causation**.
+We cannot attribute the rise of sightings exclusively to the growing popularity of the film genre or the population changes of the time.
+This analysis is far too narrow narrow in scope to come away with any definitive causal conclusions.
+One confounding variable that I suspect affected both sightings and film revenue was the growing usage of the internet in the the late 90s and early 2000s.
+Some other limitations to consider include:

--
--
+- Over half of the TMDB dataset was unused due to either missing genre data or missing revenue data
+- The science fiction genre encompasses more than just space, aliens and UFOs
+- Almost every movie has multiple genres.
+If science-fiction was one of them, the movie was included in the analysis
+- Movie revenue is total international box office revenue, not domestic revenue
+- This analysis does not take into account the effect of movies beyond the year of release in cinemas
+- If there is indeed a causal relationship, the direction of causality is not obvious.
+Do popular science-fiction and alien-themed movies generate more sightings or could it be that increased sightings generate interest which inspires movie producers to make more space-themed movies?
+Both may be the case.

 Similar analyses have been done by other data science enthusiasts but none performed a linear regression with two independent variables.
 This analyses shows that even after accounting for population